Originally published by TJ Ryan, March 10 2017.

 Is medicinal cannabis dangerous?

 The most recent medical trials of “synthetic” cannabis in children with epilepsy used a synthetic drug, cannabidiol, which comes in a liquid form.
-Austin Health’s Professor Ingrid Scheffer says the drug does not contain THC, the psychoactive component of cannabis that is used at parties to get high.
+Austin Health’s Professor Ingrid Scheffer says the drug does not contain THC, the psychoactive component of cannabis that is used to get high.

 What if you’re not eligible for medicinal cannabis?